fenago/machine-learning/lab_guides/lab_7.md

 engines, such as the video recommendation engine at YouTube, also use decision trees to study the engagement of their users, and figure out what are the demographic features that best determine engagement.
-In Chapter 10 we will learn more about gradient boosted decision trees and random forests, but you can see them as a collection of many decision trees, for simplicity.
+In Lab 9 we will learn more about gradient boosted decision trees and random forests, but you can see them as a collection of many decision trees, for simplicity.

 ## 7.9 Summary